 Jamie Oliver taps into the emotive side of cooking and its ability to bring about memories.
 This is evident in the way he playfully engages the senses, being 3.7x more likely to talk about the texture of food, using adjectives like crispy, fluffy and melt in your mouth.

-Paying homage to a cooking style which is stripped back and simple, The Naked Chef’s language reflects this, over indexing on the use of emoji’s and drawing on colloquial terms like fave and grab a cuppa.
+Paying homage to a cooking style that is stripped back and simple, The Naked Chef’s language reflects this, over-indexing on the use of emojis and drawing on colloquial terms like fave and grab a cuppa.
 This is the language of the everyday, relatable and down to earth.

 As one might expect from our meehcrowavey meme-Queen, Nigella Lawson has a way when it comes to words.
 Although her cooking style invites ease and simplicity, her language indulges and tempts.